-The Saint Meinrad Archabbey Oblate Council counsels the oblate director regarding the needs and the future of the oblate community.
+The Saint Meinrad Archabbey Oblate Council advises the oblate director regarding the needs and the future of the oblate community.

 |Candee Mackell||Michelle Blalock|